Addition to Remarks (rejoinders)

 You were not fit. | But she was. |

-Negative addition to negative remarks.
+Negative additions to negative remarks.

 Neither/nor + helping verb + subject